 It’s not that potential investors and employees don’t want to know how you’re going to pull off this crazy, audacious idea of yours.
-Many do and many still demand you write a traditional business plan.
+Many do, and many still demand you write a traditional business plan.

 But they expect you to communicate whatever business plan you create quickly and succinctly.

-1. Business Summary.
+1. Business summary.

-Your audience wants to know 3 things: who you are, what you do, and how you’ll do it: what industry are you in, what your team will look like, what your initial investment needs to be, and what the ownership structure will look like.
+Your audience wants to know 3 things: who you are, what you do, and how you’ll do it: what industry you are in, what your team will look like, what your initial investment needs to be, and what the ownership structure will look like.

-We just emailed the Brand Identity Guide to you.
+We just emailed the resources to you.

-2. The Market and the Plan.
+2. The market and the plan.

-To my thinking, this is the most important page; here you will outline the market you will compete, how you will compete, and why you believe your company can succeed; in other words a few paragraphs of analysis of your industry, and the key players, and the current trends.
+To my thinking, this is the most important page; here you will outline the market you will compete, how you will compete, and why you believe your company can succeed; in other words, a few paragraphs of analysis of your industry, and the key players, and the current trends.

-3. Financials and Projections.
+3. Financials and projections.

-That’s it – now go get started!
+That’s it – now get started!

 Design Done Better